 The closet is the only thing I had to buy.

 Then I ran around and gathered everything we had: gift wrap, tissue paper, stationery, bags, ribbon, from all over the house.

-When it was all in a pile, I realized how much money was there.
-Like I said, individually not expensive, but together it adds up.
+When it was all in a pile, I couldn’t believe how much I had.

 Editing down was easy.
 You can trash and recycle all the ripped slivers of paper and ribbon.